n1ru4l/envelop/packages/plugins/generic-auth/README.md

 });
 ```

-> By defualt, we assume that you have the GraphQL directive defition as part of your GraphQL schema (`directive @auth on FIELD_DEFINITION`), if you wish this plugin to extend the schema with the directive, please specify `addDirectiveToSchema: true`.
+> By defualt, we assume that you have the GraphQL directive defition as part of your GraphQL schema (`directive @auth on FIELD_DEFINITION`).

 Then, in your GraphQL schema SDL, you can add `@auth` directive to your fields, and the `validateUser` will get called only while resolving that specific field: